mlamleli85/groove-lounge/README.md

 ## Description

 The Groove Lounge website is a web page for our record store catering to vinyl enthusiasts and music lovers.
 Offering a wide selection of genres, visitors can relax in our lounge while listening to their favourite artists!
+Live performances and listening sessions are hosted weekly as well as an open-nic night for aspiring musicians.

 Users can find information on events taking place in-store as well as our contact information and opening times.
 A subscription form for our newsletter is also included on the page.